 - Track marks as the result of continually injecting heroin into the arm, leg or other areas of the body.

-- Itchy skin—since heroin releases a large amount of histamines, it results in dry skin.
+- Itchy skin—since heroin releases a large number of histamines, it results in dry skin.
 Chronic heroin users will constantly scratch and pick at their skin which can lead to the formation of scabs and bruises.

 - Significant weight loss that occurs over a relatively short period of time.